gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus license install [key]
+    -a, --add                        Stack this license on top of existing licenses.
+Without this option all existing licenses will be replaced.
+        --stack                      Alias for --add
+        --replace                    Replace existing licenses with this new license.
+This is the default behavior.
+    -O, --option OPTION              Option in the format -O field="value"
+        --prompt                     Always prompt for input on every option, even those not prompted for by default.
+    -N, --no-prompt                  No prompt, skips all input prompting.
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting
+        --payload-json JSON          Payload JSON, skip all prompting
+        --payload-yaml YAML          Payload YAML, skip all prompting
     -j, --json                       JSON Output
+    -q, --quiet                      No Output, do not print to stdout
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.